 A notarized will usually replaces the certificate of inheritance

 If a property or company is inherited, the heirs must have a change made in the land register or commercial register.
-If assets were inherited on the basis of intestate succession or a handwritten will, the heirs require a certificate of inheritance.
+If the assets were inherited on the basis of intestate succession or a handwritten will, the heirs require a certificate of inheritance.
 Issuing a certificate of inheritance involves costs and often means a delay before the heirs can have the change to the register made.

 Notarized will is placed in official safekeeping